Free museums & galleries

 Description: Houses more than 40 galleries, and located in a Grade II listed building.
 It also has two exhibition spaces.

-MSE user Chris Lock says: "One of those places where you never have enough time!
+Reviews: MSE user Chris Lock says: "One of those places where you never have enough time!
 Housed in a magnificent building, it has the Staffordshire Hoard, a wonderful collection of pre-Raphaelite paintings and many artefacts.
 The highlight was the fascinating display tracking the remarkable history of the city.
 We will visit again and again!"

 Martyn Welsby adds: "What a fantastic collection of paintings, especially the Pre-Raphaelite pictures.
 There's something for everyone."

 Lapworth Museum of Geology

 RAF Museum Cosford

 Open: Daily 10am-5pm (Mar-Oct), 10am-4pm (Nov-Feb).
 Closed 24-26 Dec and 1 Jan.

 Description: Housing German, British and American aircraft, this museum explores military aviation.

 Reviews: Linda Price used the form below to send us her review of the museum.
 She says: "This is a great site, irrespective of the weather.
 There is something for every generation.
 I visited with children aged 7-9 years and they thoroughly enjoyed the Fun Flight section, the workshop and viewing the aircraft at such close proximity.
 The volunteers/staff were all very helpful too."

 Dawn Stratham agrees the museum is perfect for rainy days: "The RAF Museum at Cosford has a range of old and new planes which are displayed in hangars (great for rainy days).
 Their new Cold War hangar is very interesting and has interactive screens so you can get up close and personal with planes, tanks and missiles."